llvm/circt/docs/RationaleHW.md

 well.

-On the other hand, we expect to support a lot of weird expressions over time (at least the full complement that Verilog supports) and canonicalize arbitrary expressions in a predictable way is untenable.
+On the other hand, we expect to support a lot of weird expressions over time (at least the full complement that Verilog supports) and canonicalizing arbitrary expressions in a predictable way is untenable.
 As such, we support canonicalizing a fixed set of expressions predictably: more may be added in the future.